wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 **Internal**: All workspace members can view the project.
 Guests need direct access to the project.
 New projects have internal visibility by default.

-**Public**: Everyone including anonymous visitors can view project.
+**Public**: Everyone including anonymous visitors can view the project.

 > Style guide projects can only be set to internal visibility.